 AAOE-Talk is intended for discussion of business issues.
 Members should refrain from posting forwarded emails, contests and other emails that are not relevant to the business aspects of ophthalmology practice.

 Here are some additional important dos and don’ts:

 - Be forthcoming in your messages about any potential financial conflict of interest.

 - If you repost something from another source, it is only ethical and helpful to give credit to the original poster along with the full citation.

-- DO NOT post any copyrighted material to any of the lists unless you have acquired permission to do so from the holder(s) of the copyright.
+- DO NOT post any copyrighted material unless you have acquired permission to do so from the holder(s) of the copyright.

 - Keep your messages short and clear to encourage others to read your messages.

 - Remember, emphasis and emotional tone are difficult to convey through text.
 Jokes and sarcastic comments may be insensitive to others.
 Any criticism, personal attacks, and use of profanity are unwanted and will result in your removal from AAOE-Talk.
 You are responsible for what you post.

 - Use a descriptive subject line.
 Avoid subject lines such as “question” or “coding question.”
 Most people decide whether they want to read a message based on the content of the subject line, and vague subject lines are less likely to surface when users search.